 Definition of Self-Employment Income Support Scheme

-The Self-Employment Income Support Scheme is a temporary initiative that aims to provide financial support to self-employed people whose businesses are affected by the coronavirus (Covid-19) pandemic.
+The Self-Employment Income Support Scheme was a temporary initiative that aimed to provide financial support to self-employed people whose businesses were affected by the coronavirus (Covid-19) pandemic.

 The Self-Employment Income Support Scheme (SEISS) was announced in March 2020 by Chancellor Rishi Sunak.
 It was initially extended on 24th September 2020 and then extended again on 5th November 2020 and 3rd March 2021.
 Only sole traders and partners were eligible for the scheme.